-Robert D. Fechtner, M.D. is Professor of Ophthalmology and Director, Glaucoma Division at the Institute of Ophthalmology and Visual Science UMDNJ-New Jersey Medical School, Newark, New Jersey.
+Robert D. Fechtner, M.D. is Professor of Ophthalmology and Director, Glaucoma Division at the Institute of Ophthalmology and Visual Science UMDNJ - New Jersey Medical School, Newark, New Jersey.
 Dr. Fechtner received his B.S. in Biomedical Science and his medical degree from the University of Michigan School of Medicine.
 He completed his residency at Albert Einstein College of Medicine in New York.
-This was followed by a fellowship in glaucoma at the University of California, San Diego under a National Research Service Award from the National Institutes of Health.
-After several years on the faculty at University of Louisville, he and his family returned home to New Jersey where he joined the faculty at New Jersey Medical School.
-Dr. Fechtner has published over 70 articles and chapters and is on the editorial boards of American Journal of Ophthalmology and Journal of Glaucoma.
+This was followed by a fellowship in glaucoma at the University of California, San Diego under a National Research Service Award from the NIH.
+Dr. Fechtner has published over 100 articles, book chapters and abstracts.
+He is on the editorial board of the Journal of Glaucoma and is on the Medical Advisory Board of the Glaucoma Foundation.